FelixHub/serotonin_model/docs/roadmap_mnist.md

 #### v0.2: Refactor data generation code

 The goal is the design modular code generating trajectories.
 For v0.2, the focus is on the architecture, so just get classes functioning for the standard trajectories.
-Here's the [[code design for Moving MNIST data generation]].
+Here's the [code design for Moving MNIST data generation](./code_design_moving_mnist.md).

 - [x] helper functions:
 	- [x] add type hints